Ghostbird/ECFI/README.md

 ## Known issues:
 - rb_destroy is too aggressive.
 This will cause problems in certain cases.
 Needs to be fixed.
+- The checker never exits, it must be killed.
-- checker process needs a SIGTERM handler that nicely destroys ring buffer in case it is kill()-ed.
+- The checker process needs a SIGTERM handler that nicely destroys ring buffer in case it is killed.
+    But how to provide the handler with the ringbuffer info?
 - execve causes shm_unlink() and munmap() like behaviour, and this must be accounted for.
+- check correct memory usage of structs (maybe use offsetof)